KeyboardKit/KeyboardKit/Docs/Localization.md

 # Localization

-Since adding support for more locales will be an ongoing effort, the information will be managed in this document instead of in an "forever open" GitHub issue.
+Since support for more locales is an ongoing effort, information regarding localization will be managed in this document instead of in a forever open GitHub issue.

 ## TLDR;